Baseband-processor/Air-Legacy/README.md

 for now only few network drivers are implemented (i.e mac80211 and madwifing), more on future.

+Also tests are avaiable, but they won't cover the 240+ functions which Air::Lorcon2 offers.

 **DOCUMENTATION**

 some resources about C Lorcon2 library and its related applications are here: